Griffith College Dublin: Overview

 Griffith College is the largest private third-level institution in Ireland, with a student population of just under 8,000, including 1,400 overseas students from over 77 countries.

-It is named after the former Griffith Barracks on the South Circular Road in Dublin.
-The 7-acre Dublin campus is close to the city centre, where Griffith College has an additional campus.
-Student Halls of Residence are located on campus, close to the library, creative studios, restaurant, gym facilities, and the Students Union.
+It is named after its main campus, at the former Griffith Barracks on the South Circular Road in Dublin.
+The 7-acre Dublin campus is close to the city centre, where Griffith College has a small additional campus.
+Student Halls of Residence are located on the main campus, close to the library, creative studios, restaurant, gym facilities, and the Students Union.

-Griffith College offers Full and Part-time degrees and higher education qualifications in Law, Accountancy, Business, Computing, Journalism, Media, Creative Arts, Psychology, Design, Fashion, Music, and Drama.
+Griffith College offers full and part-time degrees and other higher education qualifications in Law, Accountancy, Business, Computing, Journalism, Media, Creative Arts, Psychology, Design, Fashion, Music, and Drama.
 The college also offers professional accountancy programmes for Association of Chartered Certified Accountants (ACCA), ACA, CPA and IATI, Griffith College is a Gold Star CPA approved Educator.

-The ACCA has awarded Griffith College Dublin the Platinum accreditation – the highest recognition by the ACCA, and is also an ACCA CPD registered course provider.
+The ACCA has awarded the college its Platinum accreditation, its highest recognition level, and the college is also an ACCA CPD registered course provider.

 The Griffith College Dublin campus is the home of the Leinster School of Music & Drama.
-Established in 1904, the Leinster School offers theory classes in Music & Drama to groups and individuals.
+Established in 1904, the Leinster School offers theory classes in Music and Drama to groups and individuals.
 The Leinster School is also an examining body and has a Theory Examinations Syllabus with levels from Preparatory to Grade 8.